yjy4231/ECIENet/README.md

 ## Introduction

-This is the PyTorch implementation of our soon paper.
+This is the PyTorch implementation of our paper "Monocular 3D object detection based on context information enhancement and deep guidance".

-Our training weights will be provided after the paper is accepted!

 ## Overview